India's COVID-19 cases dip from peak, calls for shutdown mount - Up News Info

 As many hospitals grapple with an acute shortage of oxygen and beds while morgues and crematoriums overflow, experts have said India’s actual figures could be far higher than reported.

-The 1.47 million samples tested on Sunday for COVID-19 were this month’s lowest yet, data from the state-run Indian Council of Medical Research showed.
+Sunday’s 1.47 million tests for COVID-19 were this month’s lowest yet, data from the state-run Indian Council of Medical Research showed.
 The figure compared with a daily average of 1.7 million for the first eight days of May.

+The number of positive results from the tests was not immediately clear, however.

-Many states have imposed strict lockdowns over the past month while others have adopted curbs on movement and shut cinemas, restaurants, pubs and shopping malls.
+Many states have imposed strict lockdowns over the last month while others have placed curbs on movement and shut cinemas, restaurants, pubs and shopping malls.

 But pressure is mounting on Modi to announce a nationwide lockdown as he did during the first wave of infections last year.